 The Main Activities of IRCA involve Preventive Education and Awareness Generation, Identification & Motivation, Indoor Treatment including detoxification, Individual, Group & Family Therapy sessions catering to the need of the client, Yoga and Meditation with spiritual discourse, Care and Support to families through Counselling, Referral Services whenever required, Aftercare & Follow–up services and Rehabilitation through appropriate vocational training and networking.

 The Daily Activity at IRCA

-From 12 Noon to 1.00 PM again some Individual Counseling Sessions are taken for those left out, if the counselor feels that it is required for the patient.
+12 Noon to 1.00 PM is again the period for Individual Counseling.
+Sessions are taken for those who left out and if the counselor feels so.
 Others either relax or play some indoor games or go to sleep if they feel like.

-5.30 PM to 6.30 PM is the time for AGNIHOTRA followed by Spiritual Discourse.
+5.30 PM to 6.30 PM is the time for Agnihotra followed by Spiritual Discourse.
 Patients get refreshed, wash their hands and legs and participate in the Agnihotra (a small Yagyan).
 During this period the entire group chant the Gayatri Mantra and Maha Mtrityunjaya Mantra in corus.
 After that a small session involving spiritual topics is taken to improve the moral standards of the inmates.